 Weight

-The weight of the saddle depends on the used materials and the type of saddle.
-Casual riders usually don’t try to slash every gram on their bike and are ok with heavier saddles (400g [14.1 oz] and more).
+The saddle’s weight depends on the used materials and the type of saddle.
+Casual riders usually don’t try to slash every gram on their bike and are okay with heavier saddles (400g [14.1 oz] and more).

 Performance-oriented riders prefer lightweight saddles.
-For example, high-end road bike saddles have rails and a shell made of carbon.
+For example, high-end road bike saddles have rails and a carbon shell.
 They are very light (usually under 250g [8.8 oz]).
-The lightest carbon bike saddles (without any padding) can weigh below 100g (3.5 oz).
+The lightest carbon bike saddles (without padding) can weigh below 100g (3.5 oz).

 Seatpost Compatibility